-Under Corbeil's watch the past seven seasons, the Eagles have accumulated more wins than any other state college/community college program in Florida with a 277-100 record.
-The baseball program has been nationally recognized and ranked in the top 20 in the country by the NJCAA/Perfect Game in all six seasons.
+Under Corbeil's watch the past eight seasons, the Eagles have accumulated more wins than any other state college/community college program in Florida with a 306-123 record.
+The baseball program has been nationally recognized and ranked in the top 20 in the country in all eight seasons.

 The 2011 baseball program paved the way, winning 22 consecutive games, a Suncoast Conference Championship, and a state-best 43 wins.
 The 2012 Eagles topped that with a 46-win season, a state championship and an appearance on the national stage with a berth in the NJCAA JUCO World Series, the first in the program’s history.